PaddlePaddle/Parakeet/examples/parallelwave_gan/baker/README.md

 # Parallel WaveGAN with the Baker dataset

-This example contains code used to train a parallel wavegan model with [Chinese Standard Mandarin Speech Copus](https://www.data-baker.com/open_source.html).
+This example contains code used to train a [parallel wavegan](http://arxiv.org/abs/1910.11480) model with [Chinese Standard Mandarin Speech Copus](https://www.data-baker.com/open_source.html).

 ## Preprocess the dataset

 Download the dataset from the [official website of data-baker](https://www.data-baker.com/data/index/source) and extract it to `~/datasets`.
-Then the dataset is `~/datasets/BZNSYP`.
+Then the dataset is in directory `~/datasets/BZNSYP`.

 Run the script for preprocessing.